kanak032/Book-Recommendor/README.md

 # My Book Recommendation System

-This is a Flask-based book recommender app using popular & collaborative filtering.
+This is a Flask-based book recommender app using  collaborative filtering.
 It helps users discover books similar to their favorite reads by leveraging collaborative filtering techniques.
 **How it works:**
 ->A user enters the name of a book they like.